djiglesias/CarND-Capstone/README.md

 4. we collect all the traffic lights with the detection probability greater then a threshold

-5. we then crop these traffic lights from the image
+5. we then use the detection boxes to crop these traffic lights from the image

 ![Cropped detected traffic light][cropped_traffic_light]